Do you share my information with other organisations?

 - To provide you with content and services through a partner’s platform

 - If you have a BBC account we might use information that we hold about you to show you relevant and "targeted advertising" through other companies' sites, like Facebook, Google, Snapchat or Twitter.
+To do this, we securely match encrypted email addresses with the social media platform via our third party processor, Salesforce.
+The encrypted email addresses are only decipherable by the social media company if the email address is linked to an account on their site.
 We don’t provide any new data on BBC users, or their friends.
 If you don't want to see our targeted advertising, you can set ad preferences in your social media companies' settings.
 You can also visit your BBC account and turn off personalisation, which will turn off all personalised services

 In exceptional circumstances, we might share your information without your permission if we reasonably believe you might be breaking the law, for example on hate speech, and such disclosure is allowed under the relevant laws, including data protection law.